schustischuster/evoGE/compAnalysis/README.md

 getATDiv(expr_estimation = "counts", coefficient = "pearson")

 ```
-Executing all function calls will generate the panels for the following figures:
+This will generate the panels for the following figures:

 ---